Generic Name and Formulations:

 Adults and Children:

-May crush tabs and mix with applesauce or disintegrate in water if difficulty swallowing tabs.
+May crush tabs and mix with applesauce or disintegrate in water if difficulty swallowing tab; see full labeling.
 Initially 0.5mg/kg twice daily.
 Titrate individually as needed based on response.
 Monitor plasma and/or urine succinylacetone levels, liver function, and alpha-fetoprotein levels.
 Increase to 0.75mg/kg twice daily if succinylacetone is still detectable 1 month after treatment initiation; max 1mg/kg twice daily dose may be needed.

 Maintain dietary restriction of tyrosine and phenylalanine during therapy.
 Do not adjust dose to lower plasma tyrosine levels (maintain levels at <500μmol/L).
-Perform eye exams (including slit-lamp test) prior to starting therapy; re-evaluate and assess plasma tyrosine levels if ocular symptoms develop.
+Consider baseline eye exam (including slit-lamp test) prior to starting therapy; re-evaluate and assess plasma tyrosine levels if ocular symptoms develop.
 Perform lab tests (including plasma tyrosine levels) if abrupt change in neurologic status occurs.
+Hyperkeratotic plaques (on the soles & palms).
 Monitor platelets, WBC counts during therapy.
 Pregnancy.
 Nursing mothers.

 4-hydroxyphenylpyruvate dioxygenase inhibitor.